 There’s no question that search engine optimization, or SEO, is a major consideration for any website.
 When your website is optimized for search engines, your pages are more likely to show up in search results — which means more traffic, more sales, and more ad revenue.

 The trouble?
-Many website owners don’t think about SEO until the website is already live — and the design is already complete.
+Many website owners don’t think about SEO until the website is already live and the design is already complete, failing to integrate a manual outreach strategy.
 If you can start the optimization process during the design phase, it’s easier to build pages that support the site’s overall SEO efforts.

 As a web designer, the most important thing you can do for SEO is to create a mobile-friendly version of the site.
 After all, in 2018, Google announced that it would be using mobile-first indexing.
 That means that it will be looking at your website’s mobile version first as it’s deciding how to rank pages.

 What does that mean for you?
 You must have a version of your website that’s designed specifically for phones and tablets.
 This must be a responsive design — in other words, the site must automatically load the mobile version whenever a person accesses it using a mobile web browser.
 Elements of a strong mobile-friendly design include: